 Continuing a tradition of fiscal responsibility

 The Town Board is committed to upholding Penfield’s reputation of outstanding fiscal discipline and accountability to taxpayers.
 The financial world consistently recognizes Penfield as one of the most financially responsible towns in New York State.
-For decades, Town leadership has exercised financial discipline of a rigorous annual budget process that includes a conservative five-year outlook the helps Town prepare for future adjustments in New York State mandates, healthcare costs, and other mandatory expenses.
+For decades, Town leadership has exercised the financial discipline of a rigorous annual budget process that includes a conservative five-year outlook that helps the Town prepare for future adjustments in New York State mandates, healthcare costs, and other mandatory expenses.
 This budgeting approach also evaluates major capital improvement projects so the implementation of such projects is included in future operating budgets.

 The Town of Penfield has earned an Aa1 credit rating from Moody’s Investors Service—one of the highest in the county and state.
 This rating and reputation allows Penfield to secure low-interest financing for capital projects and assists with cash flow throughout the year.
 The Moody’s rating also reflects Penfield’s history of stable financial operations and strong management practices.
 Because of the Town’s fiscal responsibility, Penfield’s property tax rate remains one of the lowest of the 19 towns in Monroe County.